Hidden Treasures, Fresh Expressions News

 However since this award, the delay in sending the tenders out for the main building works resulted in all tender submissions coming in over budget.
 This gave the Project a bit of a set back but following further submissions to the Heritage Lottery Fund and to the World War 1 Centenary Cathedrals Repair Fund, additional funds have been secured to ensure that this project can now be delivered in full.

 It will therefore be very challenging as we embark on a programme of construction works to undertake the necessary repairs and modifications to deliver our project.
-The works will now commence 28th July 2014 and is expected to take one year.
+The works commenced in Summer 2014 expected to take just over one year.
 Whilst some areas will be closed during the works we will continue to be open to visitors and services will continue as normal albeit mostly in the Nave.